‘Glendee’ is a snack brand from Thailand. They produce potato chips, coconut chips, and other variations made from different fruits and vegetables.

 E-Reputation in China

 E-reputation in China is vital.
 The Chinese are led by the concept of ‘face’, that’s the importance of presenting a positive image and status.
-The reputation of products they buy increases not only purchases but also the virality of the product through sharing to their news feeds.
+The reputation of products they buy increases not only purchases but also the vitality of the product through sharing to their news feeds.

 40 Mandarin Chinese Press Releases were produced and shared via portals for Chinese news & e-media sources.

 We also took building Glendee’s reputation on a host of dedicated travel forum threads on sites such as Baidu Tieba, Tianya & Douban.
-The Chinese will research extensively online before purchasing products, forums (although out of fashion in the west) are still their preferred sites for conversation, user reviews and discussions.
+The Chinese will research extensively online before purchasing products, and forums (although out of fashion in the west) are still their preferred sites for conversation, user reviews and discussions.

 Creating threads, up-ranking positive content and facilitating user discussion increased the brand’s presence and reputation significantly where before they were invisible.